jamesrswift/springer-spaniel/template/main.typ

 ]

 === Subsubsection Heading
 Instead of simply listing headings of different levels we recommend to let every heading be followed by at least a short passage of text.
-Further on please use the LaTeX automatism for all your cross-references and citations as has already been described in @sec:2.1, see also @fig:full
+Further on please use the LaTeX automatism for all your cross-references and citations as has already been described in @sec:2.1, see also @fig:full.
 #footnote[
   If you copy text passages, figures, or tables from other works, you must obtain _permission_ from the copyright holder (usually the original publisher).
 Please enclose the signed permission with the manuscript.
 The sources permission to print must be acknowledged either in the captions, as footnotes or in a separate section of the book.
 ]